neringabickmore/moneypot/README.md

 #### Wireframes ####

 I designed my site moc-ups using [balsamiq wireframes](https://balsamiq.com/).
-I was focusing on defining basic layout structure of the game console and identifying how displays would change on different screen sizes such as [mobile](/wireframes/mobile.wf.JPG), [tablet](/wireframes/tablet.wf.JPG) and [desktop](/wireframes/mobile.wf.JPG).
+I was focusing on defining basic layout structure of the game console and identifying how displays would change on different screen sizes such as [mobile](/wireframes/wireframe.mobile.jpg), [tablet](/wireframes/wireframe.tablet.jpg) and [desktop](/wireframes/wireframe.desktop.jpg).

-I have also included additional wireframes for the [form](/wireframes/form.wf.JPG) page, [information](/wireframes/info.wf.JPG), [winner](/wireframes/winner.wf.JPG), [error](/wireframes/error.wf.JPG) and [congrats](/wireframes/congrats.wf.JPG) modal displays.
+I have also included additional wireframes for the [contact form](/wireframes/wireframe.contact.jpg) page, [information](/wireframes/wireframe.info.jpg), [winner](/wireframes/wireframe.winner.jpg), [error](/wireframes/wireframe.error.jpg) and [congrats](/wireframes/wireframe.congrats.jpg) modal displays.
 Please note that all of these display layouts will remain the same on all screen sizes.

 In the **form page** the **envelope** icon in the footer is replaced with **games console** icon, which on-click brings the user back to the **games page**.
 On submission of the form, the user is also brought back to the games page.